Invariants of plane curve singularities and Pl\"ucker formulas in positive characteristic: Kappa invariants and Pl ucker formulas

 with equality if and only if $p$ is {\em multiplicity good (m-good)} for $C$, i.e. $p$ is m-good for all the $f_P$. \end{corollary} \begin{proof} The following formula is known as the first Pl\"ucker formula in positive characteristic,

-However we can not find an exact reference, so for the convenient of the reader, we give a short proof (using the same argument as in the proof of \cite[Thm 7.1]{HN96}).
+However we can not find an exact reference, so for the convenience of the reader, we give a short proof.
 We denote by $\mathrm{sdeg}(\rho)$ (resp. $\mathrm{ideg}(\rho)$) the separable (resp. inseparable) degree of $\rho$.
 Then there exists an open subset $V\subset \rho(C)$ such that

 It is easy to see that there exists an open subset $U\subset C$ such that